MuhamedHamdi99/CodeAlpha_Attendance_Management_System/README.md

 3. Repositories
 - StudentRepository: Data access layer for the Student entity.
 - CoursesRepository: Data access layer for the Courses entity.
--StudentCourseDateRepository : Data access layer for the StudentCourses_Date entity.
+- StudentCourseDateRepository : Data access layer for the StudentCourses_Date entity.

 4. Controllers
 - StudentController: Handles HTTP requests related to student operations, such as displaying the edit form , updating student details and adding new student.